ballerina-platform/ballerina-library/docs/api-documentation-guide.md

 -  Package.md documentation
    -  This is all about the distribution of the modules.
 Rendered in Ballerina central but not in API docs of ballerina.io
-   -  This can include stuff like a banner saying this is owned by the standard library module, version compatibility, release dates, governing principles, security validations, etc.
+   -  This can include stuff like a banner saying this is owned by the standard library team, version compatibility, release dates, governing principles, security validations, etc.
 - Module.md documentation
    -  Default Module.md
        - Module.md in the default acts as the root description.
 Basically this corresponds to what is discussed in point 2 above (Overview section).
 This includes the synopsis of this module.